umvirt/multilib/README.md

 ## Installation

+* prepeare a disk space (~ 10GB is needed)
+* point a build directory path in SRCROOT variable in config.sh file
-* place LFS source packages and patches in source/Sources directory.
+* place LFS source packages and patches in build directory.
-* download and place isl-0.24.tar.bz2 in source/Sources directory.
+* download and place isl-0.24.tar.bz2 in build directory.
 * run install script:

         ./install